MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/01/devtools.md

 <!-- ====================================================================== -->
 #### Copy file name in the Sources tool and Styles pane

 You can now copy a file name using the right-click menu.
-For the history of this feature in the Chromium open-source project, see Issues [1155120](https://crbug.com/1155120).

 In the **Sources** tool, right-click a file name, and then select **Copy file name**.